trezzuri/erpnext-docs/docs/en/accounts/advance-payment-entry.md

 Generally, advance payment is done in the case of high value deals.
 Consider a Customer- Jane D'souza placing an order for a luxury furniture item costing ₹24,000 She is asked to give some advance before the furniture house begins work on her order.
 She gives them ₹10,000 in cash.

-In ERPNext, advance payment entry is created using Payment Entry.
+In SOMA, advance payment entry is created using Payment Entry.
 If there exist a Sales Order, you can directly create a Payment Entry for the advance amount.
 Or else, you can also create a standalone Payment Entry for the Customer.
 Same way, you can also create advance Payment Entry for Supplier, via Purchase Order.

 ![Payment Entry From Sales Order](/files/payment-option-in-sales-order.png)